shrishti91/Survey-Breakdown/README.md

 # Survey-Breakdown
-It is an interactive dashboarrd on the suvery taken of different data related jobs .
-The dashboard provides a detaied visulisation of the different roles , their salaries , favorite programmin language , average salary aetc .
+It is an interactive dashboard on the survey of various job roles related to data that was taken.
+The dashboard offers a thorough visual representation of the various roles, their pay, main programming languages, average salaries, etc.